-LeapingFromTheBox.com provides Alabama homeschool and unschool information for families wishing to home educate in Alabama.
-Alabama church school listings and descriptions (a.ka. cover schools and/or umbrellas), Alabama homeschool support groups, Alabama homeschool co-operatives (co-ops), Alabama homeschool email lists and links to the Alabama Education Code are all located at LeapingFromTheBox.com.
+LeapingFromTheBox.com provides information about Alabama homeschool laws and on choosing a church school to families wishing to home educate or unschool in Alabama.
+Alabama church school listings and descriptions (cover schools, coverings, umbrellas); Alabama homeschool support groups; Alabama homeschool co-operatives (co-ops); Alabama homeschool email lists; Links to the Alabama Education Code.

 Experience learning and education as it should be!